SoftUni-Internal/interactive-content/EN/00-Data-Types-and-Variables/09-Homework.md

 After dividing, you should **continue subtracting** from N, until it becomes less than M.

-When N becomes less than M, you must take what has remained of N and the count of targets you have poked, and print them as output.
+When N becomes less than M, you must take what has remained of N and the count of targets you have poked and print them to the console.

 **NOTE:** When you are calculating percentages, you should do it with maximum precision.

 Note: 505 is not exactly 50% of 1000, it is 50.5%.

 ### Input/ Constraints
-- On the first line you will receive **N** - an integer
+- On the first line, you will receive **N** - an integer
-- On the second line you will receive **M** - an integer
+- On the second line, you will receive **M** - an integer
-- On the third line you will receive **Y** - an integer
+- On the third line, you will receive **Y** - an integer

 ### Output
-- On the first line print **what has remained of N**, after subtracting from it
+- On the first line, print **what has remained of N**, after subtracting from it
-- On the second line print the **count of targets**, you’ve managed to poke
+- On the second line, print the **count of targets**, you’ve managed to poke

 ### Example
 | **Input** | **Output** |